 Kiama Blowhole and lighthouse

-Kiama Blowhole – Things to do in Kiama
+Kiama Blowhole – What to do in Kiama

 #2 LITTLE BLOWHOLE

-Next up on this list of things to do in Kiama is a visit to the Little Blowhole.
+Next up is a visit to the Little Blowhole.
 It’s a short 8-minute car ride south from Kiama Blowhole to reach the Little Blowhole.

 Similar to the Kiama Blowhole, there’s a viewing platform at the Little Blowhole from which you can view the spray reaching remarkable heights.